|Condition:||Minimum 2 people|

 See the full itinerary here.

-In 2015, these cruises will be aboard our 12 passenger hotel barge, 'La Belle Epoque', along the Canal du Nord, whilst some will also branch along the Canal de la Somme.
-Both these waterways were at the centre of battles during World War One and the cruises will feature excursions to some of the most significant sites and memorials in Flanders and the Somme, including:
+These special cruises, departing April 5, 12 and 26, will be along the Canal du Nord, between Lille and Compiègne and on the Canal de la Somme between Villers-Bretonneux and Compiègne.
+Both these waterways were at the centre of battles during the conflict and the cruises will feature excursions to some of the most significant sites and memorials in Flanders and the Somme, such as:

 Click below to watch a video tour of hotel barge La Belle Epoque

-For full details, prices and availability please contact our reservations team.
+For full details, prices and availability please contact us.